uladzislau-varabei/stylegan-tf2/README.md

 ## Further improvements

 - Add CUDA implementations for fused layers
-- Add benchmarks
 - Implement memory efficient `Mish` activation function
-- Change names for images and weights, so that total number of processed images is used
 - Tune settings for *mixed precision* training stabilization tricks
 - Add multi GPU support
 - Fix training in a single process